 Donald W. Carson

-After a career at the Arizona Daily Star and The Associated Press, the 1954 UA grad returned in 1967 as a professor and served as director from 1978 to 1985.
+After a career at the Arizona Daily Star and The Associated Press, the 1954 UA grad returned in 1966 as a professor and served as director from 1978 to 1985.
 In addition to inspiring students, he coached Arizona newspapers on their news reporting and was honored by the National Association of Hispanic Journalists for “unprecedented contributions” to the industry in the area of diversity.
 He retired in 1997.
 The endowed Don Carson Concerned Media Professionals fund provides assistance to minority students.
+He died Feb.
+1, 2018.
+Click here to read his obit and remembrances.

 Jacqueline E. Sharkey